TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

 The :php:`DataHandler` keeps track of records created by :code:`copy` operations in its :php:`$copyMappingArray_merged` property.
 This property is public but marked as :php:`@internal`.
-So it is subject to change future TYPO3 versions without notice.
+So it is subject to change in future TYPO3 versions without notice.

 The :php:`$copyMappingArray_merged` property can be used to determine the UID of a record copy based on the UID of the copied record.